 Read about the features of your Self-Invested Personal Pension

-- You can make flexible payments - once you've started your SIPP with a minimum £10,000 payment, you (or your employer) can make further contributions as and when you wish, so long as they are a minimum of £200.
-Note that any changes to your contributions will impact on your benefits at retirement.
+- You can make flexible payments - once you've started your SIPP with a minimum £10,000 payment, you (or your employer) can make further contributions as and when you wish, so long as they're a minimum of £200.
+Please be aware that any changes to your contributions will impact on your benefits at retirement.

 - Flexible charging structure - you pay depending on the range of funds you want to access.
-Bear in mind charges may vary in future.
+Please be aware charges may vary in future.

 - Possible range of funds - your pension contributions may be invested in a choice of funds.
 The funds you can choose from may vary depending on what funds are actually available at the time.
-Note the value of your investment can go down as well as up and you may not get back what you put in.
+Please be aware the value of your investment can go down as well as up so you might get back less than you put in.
 Read our FRP Fund Guide for more information on the funds offered under the plan.

 - Tax relief* - for every £80 you invest in your pension, the government will pay a further £20.
 If you earn above the basic rate of tax, you can claim additional tax relief through your tax self-assessment form.

-- Flexible income or cash (also known as drawdown) - this allows you to draw an income direct from your pension fund until you are ready to buy your pension annuity.
+- Flexible income or cash (also known as drawdown) - this allows you to draw an income direct from your pension fund until you're ready to buy your pension annuity.
 Please be aware the value of your investment can go down as well as up so you might get back less than you put in.
 If you take more money from the plan than the amount your investment has grown by, the value of your investment will be less than you’ve put in.

 Review your SIPP